PeachyDB-Inc/PeachyDB/README.md

 ## 28. Support and License

-We have made every effort to ensure a product of extremely high quality but a few initial hiccups are inevitable.
+We have made every effort to ensure a product of extremely high quality but some initial hiccups are inevitable.

 - **28.a)** Customers with support contracts can open support issue with Tech support.